ryba-io/ryba-repos/README.md

 # Repository local synchronization with docker

 This software is used to manage local YUM repositories (Web server), using Docker.
 It contains tools to:

 *   synchronize locally a remote yum repository
 *   Publish a repository with a Webserver
 *   Start/stop Web servers

 ## Installation

-This chapter assumes that you have already installed Docker and Node.js.
+This chapter assumes that you have already installed Git, Docker and Node.js.

 ```bash
 git clone https://github.com/ryba-io/ryba-repos